johanneskiesel/Text-Pre-Processing/readme.md

 - **Social Media Data Mining:** The Method's techniques help in cleaning and structuring social media posts, enabling sentiment analysis, topic modeling, and trend detection in large-scale digital communication datasets.

+## Target Audience

+This project is designed for:

+- **Social Scientists and Researchers:**
+  Who want to analyze qualitative data from surveys, interviews, or media sources using modern NLP techniques.

+- **Students and Educators:**
+  Looking for a practical introduction to text pre-processing and its applications in social science research.

+- **Data Analysts and Practitioners:**
+  Interested in cleaning, structuring, and extracting insights from large volumes of textual data.

+- **Anyone New to NLP:**
+  The step-by-step notebook and clear code examples make it accessible for beginners with basic Python knowledge.

+No prior experience with spaCy or advanced machine learning is required.
+The tutorial guides you through each concept, making it easy to apply these techniques to your own

 ## Environment Setup